 Or, “spiritually evolved people don’t get angry or judge; you should be placid and peaceful if you want people to listen to you.“

-Or, “your problem is that you should be more happy as a therapist.”
+Or, “your problem is that you should be happy being a Doctor.”

 Or, “dancing is just a hobby!”

-Your natural wiring is effortless and that is what will make it interesting to watch how it endlessly manifests in your life.
+Your natural wiring is effortless and that makes it interesting to watch endlessly manifesting in your life.
 This manifestation and the market and business that can be created around that will always be innovative and rather “out of the box”.